ABCDEF (A2F) Overview

 Good communication with the family is critical at every step of a patient’s clinical course, and empowering the family to be part of the team to ensure best care is adhered to diligently will improve many aspects of the patient’s experience.
 The F was recently added to help to keep patients and families as the center and focus of care.

 Think of the ABCDEFs as a means of putting best practice into the real world of your ICU.
 Why use a mnemonic?
 Because it provides a sticky (i.e., easy to remember) message, and it is evidence based (all created from data published in high impact journals such as JAMA, Lancet, and NEJM).
-Outcomes of mechanically ventilated patients can be improved if the interventions described in the ABCDEF approach are used together as a bundle (M Balas CCM 2014) and discussed regularly on rounds with your interdisciplinary team.
+The use of the A2F bundle is associated with clinically meaningful improvements in outcomes including survival, mechanical ventilation use, coma, delirium, restraint-free care, ICU readmissions, and post-ICU discharge disposition (B Pun CCM 2018, M.A.
+Barnes-Daly CCM 2017, M Balas CCM 2014).
 To ensure that bundles remain scientifically credible and have the maximum possible impact on outcomes, periodic updating based on new evidence is critical.
-The ABCDEF bundle, in accordance with the Society of Critical Care Medicine’s 2013 Clinical Practice Guidelines for the Management of Pain, Agitation, Delirium, Immobility, and Sleep Disruption (PADIS) in Adult ICU Patients, must include routine pain, agitation, and delirium screening and management through the use of valid and reliable tools.
+The A2F bundle, in accordance with the Society of Critical Care Medicine’s 2018 Clinical Practice Guidelines for the Management of Pain, Agitation, Delirium, Immobility, and Sleep Disruption (PADIS) in Adult ICU Patients, must include routine pain, agitation, and delirium screening and management through the use of valid and reliable tools.
 These tools are well outlined in the PADIS Guidelines and many are available on this website.

 So what is a BUNDLE anyway?